-This last weekend, I was in Surrey B.C. for a Spirituality of Gardening seminar with A Rocha Canada.
-There too, as I mentioned in an earlier post, harvest was in full swing and the barn where we met was full of onions, garlic and dried beans.
+Years ago, when I was in Surrey B.C. for a Spirituality of Gardening seminar with A Rocha Canada around this time, their harvest was in full swing and the barn where we met was full of onions, garlic and dried beans.

 The harvest season always inspires creativity, challenging me to find new ways to cope with the abundance, new recipes to experiment with and new prayers and liturgies to both write and use.
 I thought that this was a good time to share some of these with you again.